net7be/php-lightweight/README.md

 - There is no caching for templates - assets paths or fully processed partials could be cached
 - Link the "PHP templating" page from the official doc (native PHP templating?)
 - Explain how to add Babel and why I'm not using it in the baseline
+- Explain that the PHP dev server depends on the locally installed extensions and how to enable them on Windows